ptnthanh/UR-Mart/README.md

 be properly documented/reported.

 Changelog:
 ● 11/16/2020: Initial commit.
 Basic front-end designed.
 Have a simple form to add a new listing.
-Database had these following fields: title, category, original price, SKU (Stock Keeping Unit), stock amount, link to image.
+Database had these following fields: title, category, original price, SKU (Stock Keeping Unit), stock amount, link to image. <br>
 ● 11/17/2020: Database structure updated: now there are a subcategory & a brand field.
 Form is modified accordingly.